Love Your Enemies and Survive the Experience

 Our enemies may not be attempting to kill us, but they may be trying to ruin our lives and reputations by gossip, malicious acts, and complaining.
 Like Saul, our enemies are often driven to act against us by powerful emotions, like jealousy and covetousness.

 There are many reasons why people become our enemies such as:

 - Our enemies believe that we have wronged them and hold a grudge

 - Bosses can become enemies - they can become very controlling and are frustrated when we refuse to lie for them or do something unethical

 - Co-workers resent it when we are promoted and subtly undermine us by complaining about us to superiors behind our backs or sabotaging our work

 - Enemies may look down us for what they consider to be on our lack of intellect, poor background, or lower social standing

-- Enemies may be driven by fear of losing something - Saul was fearful that David was more popular than he was and was probably worried that he would lose his position as king
+- Enemies may be driven by fear that they will lose something.
+Saul was terrified because David was more popular than he was and was probably worried that he would lose his position as the king

 - Some people become enemies when they crave something we have, such as a job title or a good husband, and plot to obtain what we have

 When we realize that someone is our enemy, our first instinct is to make them stop their destructive behavior.
 We may choose to confront them in the hope that things might change.